elyse502/monty/README.md

 * [Stack operations](https://www.digitalocean.com/community/tutorials/stack-in-c)
 * [Queue operations](https://www.edureka.co/blog/queue-in-c/)

+# General
+* What do LIFO and FIFO mean
+* What is a stack, and when to use it
+* What is a queue, and when to use it
+* What are the common implementations of stacks and queues
+* What are the most common use cases of stacks and queues
+* What is the proper way to use global variables

 # More Info
 #### Data structures
 Please use the following data structures for this project.
 Don’t forget to include them in your header file.